Mtee-tech/KULTRA-MEGA-STORE-KMS-SALES-ANALYSIS/README.md

+#  DIGITAL SKILL-UP AFRICA PROJECT
 # KULTRA-MEGA-STORE-KMS-SALES-ANALYSIS

-# Hello-World this is a new repository created for my new data analysis case study.
+#  Hello-World this is a new repository created for my new data analysis case study

 ## Company Overview
 Ultra Mega Stores (KMS) is a leading provider of office supplies and furniture, headquartered in Lagos, Nigeria.
 Established to serve a diverse clientele, KMS has built a reputation for quality products and excellent customer service across Lagos and beyond.